Ehtisham-gillani/Kotlin-Notepad/README.md

 Navigation Component: Simplifies navigation and ensures a single activity architecture.

-MVVM Architecture: Decouples the UI from business logic for better testability and maintainability.
+Clean Architecture: Decouples the UI from business logic for better testability and maintainability.

 Koin: Manages dependency injection to simplify code and improve scalability.